-71. The council wishes to encourage contractors, suppliers and service providers engaged to work for the council to show a commitment to Fairtrade.
+72. The council wishes to encourage contractors, suppliers and service providers engaged to work for the council to show a commitment to Fairtrade.
 The council is committed to Southwark achieving and maintaining "Fairtrade Borough" status by meeting the five goals necessary to become a designated Fairtrade Borough.
-Further information on Fairtrade can be found at:
+Fairtrade website.